Black Creek Canal virus: Case Study Dade County

-Patient was hospitalized in October 1993 with sepsis, acute kidney injury, acute rhabdomyolysis, and suspected disseminated intravascular coagulation: an overactivity of clotting proteins that can lead to eventual hemorrhage as the proteins are degraded.
+A patient was hospitalized in October 1993 with sepsis, acute kidney injury, acute rhabdomyolysis, and suspected disseminated intravascular coagulation: an overactivity of clotting proteins that can lead to eventual hemorrhage as the proteins are degraded.
 Self-reported history of illness included a four-day prodrome of fever, malaise, vomiting, muscle aches, chills, and abdominal pain.
 By the third day of illness, the patient's fever had reached 102 F, blood pressure acutely narrow and hypotensive (74/50 mmHg), elevated breathing rate (24 breaths/min), and exhibited abnormal hematological and chemical profiles.
 Patient went on to develop acute kidney failure along with pulmonary edema, alveolar edema with small pleural effusions, and resulting severe hypoxia.
 He was treated with broad-spectrum antibiotics as well as supplemental fluids and oxygen.
 Patient was intubated for a 12-day period and given vasopressor treatment for three days following continued and severe hypotension.
 Twelve days after admission patient showed extreme improvement in airway management.
 Peripheral edema spontaneously diuresed.
 Patient removed from ventilation and discharged 5 days post-extubation in good condition.